Keyboard shortcuts

 These capabilities may be necessary for system programming but they cause the language to lose its safety properties and Undefined Behaviors may happen.

-No Undefined Behavior is allowed.
+NO Undefined Behavior is allowed.

 A keyword with two usages

-The unsafe keyword is used both for marking unsafety in an API and unlocking unsafety in the implementation.
+As described in rust-reference, the unsafe keyword is used both for marking unsafety in an API and unlocking unsafety in the implementation.

 unsafe marking